score-spec/docs/content/en/docs/environment variables/environment-variables-helm.md

 linkTitle: "score-helm"
 weight: 5
 description: >
-    This section describes how to set define environment variables for score-helm.
+    This section describes how to define environment variables for score-helm.
 ---

 ## Substitute environment configurations